Ten Free Reading Comprehension Exercises Online

 - Understanding of scope

-The critical reading comprehension worksheets teach students how to think and read critically.
-Students read a passage and are then tested on their ability to understand scope, draw inferences, deduce the meaning of practical vocabulary words and find or recall details from the story.
-EnglishForEveryone.org serves students grades K-12.
-Visit this site.
+They also offer critical reading comprehension worksheets that teach students how to think and read critically.
+Students read a passage and are then tested on what they read, vocabulary words, inferences, and more.

-Super Teacher Worksheets offers reading comprehension exercises for students from first-grade through middle school.
-The content categories include biographies, fiction, nonfiction, poems and more.
-This site offers some free reading comprehension exercises, but teachers will be able to access more by purchasing a membership.
-For an individual yearly membership, the cost is $19.95.
-Super Teacher Worksheets provides material for teachers in grades K-5.
-Visit this site.
+This website is great for early childhood educators looking to find reading comprehension exercises in a variety of genres.
+Super Teacher Worksheets offers reading comprehension exercises for students from first-grade through middle school, and the content categories include biographies, fiction, nonfiction, poems, and more.
+It also offers some free reading comprehension exercises, but you’re able to access more by purchasing a membership ($19.95 a year).

 Looking for different types of stories and activities?
 This website has both.
 It includes reading comprehension exercises for poems, original stories, articles, and essays, and also includes activities tailored to specific skills, like helping students learn antonyms, synonyms, and more.
 The site is best suited for students in grades 4-8.

 Here, you’ll find over 2,000 downloadable reading assets that will absolutely help your students with reading comprehension.
 Filter search results by type (worksheets, games, activities, lesson plans, stories), by grade, and even by holidays and seasons.
 And again, no price to pay unless you want to join their premium membership, which gives you access to more features like a DIY worksheet generator and a progress tracker.